albertvisser/scripts/readme.rst

     *arcstuff*: reads entries from a config file (called ``arcstuff.ini``, example present) to build an archive containing backups of selected data files.

+**fabsrv**

+    execute ``fab`` using fabfile in nginx-config directory (for server configuration stuff)

 **htmledit**

     starts up my tree-based html editor.
 Takes one argument: the filename.

 **install-scite**

-    script to install SciTE in the location proposed by the docs
+    script to install SciTE in the location proposed by the docs.
+A fabfile version is also present (and will probably replace this)

 **morefromdos.py**